Challenges

 Transparency

-According to UN’s 2020 economic and social session, a transformative change which aims at reducing barriers to participation for specific groups like marginalised segments and the worker class towards achieving the sustainable development goals and building transparent, accountable and inclusive institutions, has the potential to change indifference to interest.
+According to UN’s 2020 economic and social session, a transformative change which aims at reducing barriers to participation for specific groups ( like marginalised segments and the worker class) towards achieving sustainable development goals and building transparent, accountable and inclusive institutions… has the potential to change indifference, to interest.

-It is important to share resources and knowledge and invite communities to find solutions for themselves by themselves about sustainable consumption behaviours and attitudes for human-wellbeing.
+It is important to share resources and knowledge and invite communities to find solutions about sustainable consumption behaviours and attitudes for human well being for themselves by themselves.